rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 ## 5.31.39 Place names in more than one language or script

-<a name="5.31.39.1">5.31.39.1</a> If the Place of manufacture appears in more than one language or script, transcribe the place in the language or script of the [Title proper](/DCRMR/title/Title-proper/) as Place of manufacture.
+<a name="5.31.39.1">5.31.39.1</a> If the place of manufacture appears in more than one language or script, transcribe the place in the language or script of the [Title proper](/DCRMR/title/Title-proper/) as Place of manufacture.
 If this criterion does not apply, transcribe the place that appears first as Place of manufacture.
 Transcribe remaining place(s) as [Parallel place of manufacture](/DCRMR/ppdm/Parallel-place-of-manufacture/).
 For transposed elements, always make a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement) to indicate the original position on the source (see [5.34.33.1](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.33.1)).

 >Example:
 >Place of manufacture: <CITE>Birminghamiae</CITE>